 A seasoned FBI agent pursues Frank Abagnale Jr. who, before his 19th birthday, successfully forged millions of dollars' worth of checks while posing as a Pan Am pilot, a doctor, and a legal prosecutor.

 A touching tale of a wayward young man who struggles to find his identity, living in a world where he can solve any problem, except the one brewing deep within himself, until one day he meets his soul mate who opens his mind and his heart.Written by

 Dima & Danielle

-After the 2014 death of Robin Williams, the Boston Public Garden park bench where he and Matt Damon had their conversation scene, became an impromptu memorial site for the actor with people leaving flowers, quotes and various items at the bench.
+After the 2014 death of Robin Williams, the Boston Public Garden park bench where he and Matt Damon had their conversation scene became an impromptu memorial site for the actor; people left flowers, quotes and various items at the bench.
 A petition has been passed around to erect a statue in Williams' memory near the bench.
 See more »

 Mod fx... squared... dx.
 So please finish Parceval, by next time.
 I know many of you had this as undergraduates, but it won't hurt to brush up.

 At the end of the credits, the film is dedicated to the memory of poet Allen Ginsberg and writer William S. Burroughs, both of whom died in 1997.
 See more »

 In the television version, Skylar tells a different joke in the bar scene with Will and his "brothers."
 Instead of the "kiss me" joke, she tells one about a man who is falling from a cliff.
 See more »

 A lot of things have been said about this fantastic movie, and I only hope to add a few more praises.